csams/parsr/parsr/query/README.md

 the root entries that contain the matches, pass `roots=True` to `find`.

 ## Lifting
-To create your own predicates that can be combined with other predicates using the connectors above, use the `lift` and `lift2` functions from `parsr.query`.
+To create your own predicates that can be combined using the connectors above, use the `lift` and `lift2` functions from `parsr.query`.

 `lift` is for predicates that take a single value, which will be either an entry name or an entry attribute. `lift2` is for functions that need to be parameterized with a value.
-An example is `operator.eq` or `str.startswith`.
+An example of `lift2` is `operator.eq` or `str.startswith`.

 ```python
 def is_even(v):